-- To learn and practice the fundamentals of machine learning for the purpose of industrial engineering applications development. - To be able to design and program machine learning models in Python to support engineering analyses. - To be able to solve simple machine learning problems on real problem datasets. - Learn Python as a computational tool.
+- To learn and practice the fundamentals of different optimziaiton methods and understand their roles in deep learning. - To be able to implement learned optimization algorithms to train deep learning models. - To be able to design simple optimization algorithms on deep learning training for real problem datasets.